jamescherti/batchfetch/README.md

 - Parallel Operations: Utilizes threads to simultaneously Git clone or pull multiple repositories, dramatically reducing wait times.
 - User-Friendly Interface: Provides simple and straightforward command-line options that make it easy to get started and effectively manage your repositories.
 - Custom Configuration: Allows the use of a YAML configuration file to specify and manage the repositories you interact with, enabling repeatable setups and consistent environments.
+- Detect files that should not be present in directories managed by batchfetch, known as untracked files.

 ## Installation